 medalist swimmer in the 1920s and is known as the father of modern surfing.

-days on Oahu and ten extra days on Kauai.
-A
+had two extra days on Oahu plus ten more days

-short bus ride got us to our hotel near Waikiki
+on Kauai.
+A short bus ride got us to our hotel

-to be a short walk turned into a five-hour trek.
+initially meant to be a short walk turned into a

-Head and back.
-We were footsore by the end of
+top of Diamond Head and back.
+We were

-it but certainly got our exercise for the day and
+footsore but certainly got our exercise for the

 The obvious highlight was the view from the